Platonic-Systems/generics-sop-examples/draft.md

 Nothing :* Just 42 :* Nil
 ```

-`NS` is exactly the same, except now we are representing the same characteristics but for the sum type instead of a product type.
+`NS` is the same, except now we are representing the same characteristics but for the sum type instead of a product type.
 A sum of length 'n' over some functor 'f':

 ```haskell
 > :info NS